sameerkhurana10/DSOL_rv0.2/README.md

 ```
 main options (for others, see top of script file)
   --model (deepsol1/deepsol2|deepsol3)               # model architecture to use
-  --mode  (train/decode)                             # train up a new model or use an existing model
+  --mode  (train/decode/cv)                          # train up a new model or use an existing model
   --stage (1/2)                                      # point to run the script from
   --conf_file                                        # model parameter file
   --keras_backend                                    # backend for keras
   --cuda_root                                        # the path cuda installation
   --device (cuda/cpu)                                # device to use for running the recipe
 ```
-There are two stages in the script.
+There are three stages in the script.

 1. Data preparation
 2. Model building and decoding, `--mode train`, or decoding using existing model `--mode decode`.
+Information about `--mode cv` is given in "parameter variance check" section

 the recipe supports gpu usage using the option `--device cuda`, if you may wish.
 More details in the GPU section.
 Rest of the options are self explanatory and can be modified as desired.